MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidsdi/nf-hidsdi-hidd_getinputreport.md

 ### -param ReportBuffer [out]

 Pointer to a caller-allocated input report buffer that the caller uses to specify a HID report ID and **HidD_GetInputReport** uses to return the specified input report.

 For more information about this parameter, see the Remarks section.

 ### -param ReportBufferLength [in]

-Specifies the size, in bytes, of the report buffer.
-The report buffer must be large enough to hold the input report -- excluding its report ID, if report IDs are used -- plus one additional byte that specifies a nonzero report ID or zero.
+Specifies the size of the report buffer in bytes.
+The report buffer must be large enough to hold the input report plus one additional byte that specifies a nonzero report ID.
+If report ID is not used, the ID value is zero.

 ## -returns